My training philosophy is based on communication and trust – between human and dog.

 With respect to training methodology, there is no fast and loose answer.
 Methods, tools, and direction of training will be dictated by the dog’s temperament as well as by the client’s needs and abilities.

-Primary goals are to find the most ideal route to (1) improve our clients’ relationship with their dogs, (2) maximize training results with minimal stress and conflict in the process, while (3) providing training guidelines / programs our clients feel comfortable integrating into their lifestyle.
+Primary goals are to find the most ideal route to (1) improve my clients’ relationship with their dogs, (2) maximize training results with minimal stress and conflict in the process, while (3) providing training guidelines / programs my clients feel comfortable integrating into their lifestyle.
 (If you are not comfortable with something, you are not going to stick with it long term, in order to progress or even maintain specific behaviors.
-The initial work you and our team put into it, as well as the money you paid, both become mute points.)
+The initial work you and I put into it, as well as the money you paid, both become moot points.)

 Different dogs will obviously require different approaches.
 What one dog will consider highly rewarding could well mean nothing to another dog.
 Some will happily perform behaviors for their regular kibble meals, while others will refuse high-value treats if distracted or stressed out by the environment.
 A toy could mean nothing to one dog, while another will literally spit out piece of steak to get to a tug.
 On the flip side, what one dog will consider aversive, highly stressful, could also mean little to nothing to another dog.
 For example, spatial pressure, stepping into the dog’s space to manipulate their movements, can feel very uncomfortable for a particular dog while literally having zero psychological impact on another.